kyberdrb/Linux_tutorials/ARCH_installed_packages_user.md

                 - Enables `Hardware Protected Video Decode: Hardware accelerated` in `chrome://gpu`
             - Enable Reader Mode: #enable-reader-mode
                 - not related to GPU video acceleration but it ...
-                - ... force enables reader mode for all pages without ads and other distractions
+                - ... force enables reader mode for all pages without ads and other distractions, because reader mode helps me to focus on the article.
             - GPU rasterization: #enable-gpu-rasterization
                 - Enables `Rasterization: Hardware accelerated on all pages` in `chrome://gpu`
             - Hardware-accelerated video decode: #enable-accelerated-video-decode
                 - Enables `Video Decode: Hardware accelerated` in `chrome://gpu`
-            - Try to enable more flags by [Modified chromium flags for desktop and mobile](https://github.com/kyberdrb/Linux_utils_and_gists/tree/master/Chromium_modified_flags-HW_GPU_acceleration-performance) and see how stable and effective they are.
+            - I only mentioned the most essential flags.
+Try to enable more flags by [Modified chromium flags for desktop and mobile](https://github.com/kyberdrb/Linux_utils_and_gists/tree/master/Chromium_modified_flags-HW_GPU_acceleration-performance) and see how stable and effective they are.
             - I didn't enable the `Vulkan` decoding because it resulted in having white video screen on Youtube with videos using `h264` codecs which are hardware accelerated by GPU.
 This didn't happen when the video was decoded with VP8 or VP9 formats which are unfortunately decoded by CPU.
             - Sources: https://www.lifewire.com/hardware-acceleration-in-chrome-4125122

         - check HW acceleration for videos at `chrome://media-internals/`.
 Look for `MojoVideoDecoder` which indicates that the video is decoded using hardware acceleration through GPU
             - [chromium: hardware video acceleration with VA-API](https://bbs.archlinux.org/viewtopic.php?id=244031)